saraestevez02/AI-diversity-analysis/README.md

 This repository contains the code developed for my Bachelor Thesis.
 It is organized in the following way:

+- *data* : Contains the data archives used in the code.
-- *parser* : Contains the DBLP parser devleoped which was designed to gather authors names and affiliations of some specified conference.
+- *dblp_parser* : Contains the DBLP parser devleoped which was designed to gather authors names and affiliations of some specified conference.
+- *evaluation* : Contains the tests developed over the ground truth to see how well the inference methods were working.
+- *inference_methods* : Contains the three inference methos developed in this work
   - *gender_inference* : Contains the method developed to infer gender based on the authors names.
   - *country_inference*: Contains the country inference method based on the authors affiliation.
   - *affiliation_inference*: Method that classifies the authors affiliation in three main groups.

 If wanting to run all the code, take the python notebooks following the order just explained.